 - Dispute the debt if you have substantial proof that the debt claim is inaccurate or unfair.
 You must have strong grounds to do so as this is a serious allegation against the creditor called ‘abuse of court process’.

 - Propose a company voluntary arrangement (CVA) for the repayment of the debt over a longer period of time.
 If accepted by your creditors, that will allow you to avoid the liquidation process and continue trading.

 - Get an administration order to put the company into administration.
 That would stay all ongoing legal action against the business, including the winding up petition.
 An administrator would then be appointed to evaluate some of the company’s assets and repay its debts.

-Can you Appeal a Winding up Order or get it Dismissed?
+Can You Stop or Appeal a Winding up Order?

-Your options are very limited after a winding up order has been made.
+Your options are very limited.
 However, there are still a few avenues you could explore:

 (a) Have the winding up order rescinded or dismissed

 You can apply to the court to have the winding up order rescinded within seven days of the order being made.
 To be successful, you will have to show that the court did not have all the facts or the circumstances of the company are now materially different than when the order was made.